cmse822/project-2-pi-by-mpi-team-3/Project2.md

 <img src="efficiency.png" alt="time" width="50%"/>

 The efficiency is lower than $1$ for all number of cores.
 The parallel performance does vary somewhat with dart count.
-This variation may be due to the same reason in 4.5 i.e. the rounds not being divided equally between the cores for different total cores.
+This variation is due to the different communication overhead.
+For 1E3, the overhead is high which reduce the scaling efficiency, followed by the overhead in 1E6 (leading to a better efficiency).
+At 1E9, the communication overhead is much lesser giving it a high scaling efficiency.

 ## 4.7 Solution